darebalogun/MIPS-processor/README.md

 # MIPS-processor
-Verilog implementation of a MIPS processor.
+Verilog implementation of a 32 bit MIPS processor.
 This project started out as a lab assignment for SYSC 4310 (Computer Systems Architecture) Fall 2019.
 I've built on the initial lab assignment and adding more funtionality and ISA support as time permits.

 ## Installation